semanticarts/gist/docs/Namespace.md

 The default namespace
 -----

-Most ontology editing tools allow the use of a “default” namespace.
+Most ontology editing tools allow the use of a "default" namespace.
 If you do not add a prefix to terms you are using, the system will assume you meant the default, which by default is the name of the ontology itself.
 This is the root of the confusion.